 Actual costing definition

-What is Actual Costing?
+/What is Actual Costing?

-Actual costing is the recording of product costs based on three factors.
-They are the actual cost of materials, the actual cost of labor, and the actual overhead costs incurred.
+The actual overhead costs incurred.
 Overhead costs are allocated using the actual quantity of the allocation base experienced during the reporting period.

-Thus, the key point in an actual costing system is that it only uses actual costs incurred and allocation bases experienced; it does not incorporate any budgeted amounts or standards.
+The key point in an actual costing system is that it only uses actual costs incurred and allocation bases experienced; it does not incorporate any budgeted amounts or standards.
 This is the simplest costing method available, requiring no pre-planning of standard costs.
 However, it can take longer to formulate a valuation for ending inventory and the cost of goods sold, since actual costs must be compiled and allocated.

 Actual Costing vs. Normal Costing